Narotam-Mishra/material-ui-learning/ReadMe.txt

 # Button component has three variants that we can use.

-# Text variant is typically used when we have to grab less attention in the UI.
-Example - In a card popup or confirmation pop up.
+1). # Text variant is typically used when we have to grab less attention in the UI.
+Example - In a card footer or confirmation pop up.

-# confirmation variant is used when we have to grab user's attention and is used for primary actions in our application.
+2). # contained variant is used when we have to grab user's attention and is used for primary actions in our application.
 Example - Login and Register button.

-# outlined variant is sort of in between text and contained in terms of grabbing user's attention. they can be used for secondary actions in our application.
+3). # outlined variant is sort of in between text and contained in terms of grabbing user's attention. they can be used for secondary actions in our application.
 For example - cancel or go back buttons.

-#
+# When we inspect these buttons in Dev tool then we can see the these three elements are button elements.

+# We can also use 'href' attribute with the buttons.
+In such case the button becomes a link and the underlying html is now an anchor element.

+# In MUI, we have predefined palette for colors (link - https://mui.com/material-ui/customization/palette/)

+# For large or smaller buttons we can use the size prop.

+# display is equal to 'block' is important as display 'flex' is the default value and affects the size of the buttons.

+# how to add icons :- the MUI has a icons library with close to 2000 icons that we can use. (link - https://mui.com/material-ui/icons/).
+The Icons library give us access to the icons set (available in Material Icons)

+# If we wanted to create a button with just an icon and without any text, to create such buttons MUI provides a second component 'IconButton'.

+# Icon buttons are more appropriate for navigation bars where the regular buttons might look too pronounced.

+# In contained buttons we can see that they are elevated and have a shadow. we can disable elevation using 'disableElevation' prop.

+# When we click a button then we can see a ripple effect.
+We can disable this using 'disableRipple' prop.

+# To handle click event, we can use 'onClick' prop.

+## Lec 5 - Button Group ()